johnedstone/gphotos-upload/README.md

 ## Features of this fork:
 * Using pathlib, upload.py is now compatible on Linux and Windows
-* added --dry-run --credentials, --exclude, --recurse, --min, --test-stat-times, --tz
+* added --dry-run --credentials, --exclude, --recurse, --min, --test-stat-times, --tz, --skip-compare
 * Can check exif or ts_atime to determine if file has been previous uploaded. st_atime is updated upon uploading.
 * On Windows, upload.py has been tested with Anaconda Powershell Prompt
     * conda install git